bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods.md

 His first post on 4chan's [/b/](//b/) appeared on the 17th of December, 2006, and had been updated regularly thereafter until June 2nd of 2007, when the posting stopped abruptly.
 This story, along with [[Blindmute Loli]], were considered one of 4chan's greatest, perhaps equal to that of [[Densha Otoko]] of [[2channel]], a story which became part of popular culture in Japan.

 The threads were documented in real time on [[Wikichan]], where it was dubbed "Damaged Goods".
 However after a server crash, all of the fanart was lost and the story was almost lost forever.
-Thankfully, [[Shii|Damaged Goods#Shii]] managed to save the entire thing beforehand.
+Thankfully, [[Shii]] managed to save the entire thing beforehand.

-A remastering project has begun to add the replies and drama from Anonymous into the story, so it would read more like [[Densha Otoko|Damaged Goods#Densha Otoko]].
+A remastering project has begun to add the replies and drama from Anonymous into the story, so it would read more like [[Densha Otoko]].

 ## Chapters ##